berrberr/streamkeys/README.md

 })();
 ```

-####Add site to sitelist
+#### 2. Add site to sitelist

-Next add the site to the Sitelist object in `code/js/modules/Sitelist.js`.
+Next, add the site to the Sitelist object in `code/js/modules/Sitelist.js`.
 It is important that the url is correct, and that the object's name is contained in the URL.

 ```javascript
 "fooplay": {name: "Fooplay", url: "http://www.fooplayer.com", enabled: true, url_regex: null}
 ```

-####Add controller to manifest
+#### 3. Add controller to manifest

 Finally, add your new controller to the `content_scripts` array in the manifest file.
+Ensuring to correctly set the matching site.

 ```javascript
 {